-- 1. Locate the Prep Station associated with the Digital Analyzer. - Remove nCounter Cartridge from -20°C storage and let equilibrate to room temperature for 10-15 minutes in the foil pouch.
-Note: Ensure that companyous from the same kit let are used. - Note: Ensure that components from the same kit lot are used together. - 3.
-When the Cartridge has reached room temperature, remove it from the foil pouch prior to loading the Cartridge onto the Prep Station deck. - 4.
+- 1. Locate the Prep Station associated with the Digital Analyzer. - 2.
+Remove nCounter Cartridge from -20°C storage and let equilibrate to room temperature for 10-15 minutes in the foil pouch.

+Note: Ensure that components from the same kit lot are used together.

+- When the Cartridge has reached room temperature, remove it from the foil pouch prior to loading the Cartridge onto the Prep Station deck - 4.
 Remove the nCounter Prep Plate(s) from 4°C storage and let equilibrate to room temperature for 10-15 minutes.